Hyatt to lay off 1,300 employees as pandemic cripples travel

 The hotel industry is estimating a loss of $1.4 billion in revenue every week on account of the outbreak and a 30% drop in hotel occupancy over a year, according to statements from the American Hotel and Lodging Association and the U.S. Travel Association in March.

-(Reporting by Rama Venkat in Bengaluru, Editing by Sherry Jacob-Phillips and Anil D'Silva)
+(Reporting by Rama Venkat in Bengaluru; Editing by Anil D'Silva and Lisa Shumaker)

 ((ramavenkat.raman@thomsonreuters.com; https://twitter.com/ramavenkat0607; within U.S. +1 646 223 8780, outside the U.S. +91 80 6182 2759;))